jeremyjung/react-auth-demo/README.md

 ### Custom router components
 Two custom components are used to assist with routing:

-1. MatchWithProps
+1. RouteWithProps
 	* React Router v4's match component makes it a little verbose to pass in props.
 This wrapper component makes it possible to pass props to the component within by simply using a props object
 	* This component was inspired by this [post](https://github.com/ReactTraining/react-router/issues/4293).
-2. MatchWhenAuthorized
+2. PrivateRoute
 	* This component restricts a route by showing the login page whenever a user attempts to view a route without being logged in
 	* It looks at the context.auth.loggedIn boolean to determine if the user is logged in or not
-	* This component was inspired by the authorization example in the [React Router documentation](https://react-router.now.sh/auth-workflow).
+	* This component was inspired by the authorization example in the [React Router documentation](https://reacttraining.com/react-router/web/example/auth-workflow).